SolaceServices/SolaceDeployer/README.md

 Make sure the Cloud EMA's are running for each environment:

 If these don't run you cannot use configPush
+Execute a config-push on the EventPortal for both applications on the dev broker

-Now you can test both strategies:
+Now you can test both strategies for deploym,ent on tst:

 ### ConfigPush